pavlos256/statsc/README.md

 	client.Dispose();

-	// Does nothing
+	// Does nothing (does not throw)
 	client.Counter("counter1", 5);

 ### Batching mode
 	:::csharp
 	// Keep messages in internal buffer for up to 1 second
-	// and send them with one packet, if possible. sc.SetBatching(TimeSpan.FromSeconds(1d));
+	// and send them in one packet, if possible. sc.SetBatching(TimeSpan.FromSeconds(1d));

 	sc.Counter("counter1", 5);